kaiachain/kaia-docs/docs/learn/storage/block-sync.md

 Chaindata snapshots offer a faster alternative to Full Sync.
 A snapshot is a compressed archive (e.g. `.tar.gz` file) of a synced node's data directory.
 Downloading and extracting a snapshot allows a new node to quickly catch up to the blockchain without processing every block individually.
 See [Use Chaindata Snapshots](../../misc/operation/chaindata-snapshot.md) for more information.

+## AWS AMI

+AWS AMI provides a convienient way to launch a fully operational Kaia endpoint node.
+The AMIs are open to public so that anyone can use.
+We produce AMIs every day, so the chaindata in the latest AMI should be less than one day behind.
+See [AWS AMI](./aws-ami.md) for more information.

 ## Snap Sync

 Currently, Kaia nodes do not support the [Snap Sync](https://geth.ethereum.org/docs/fundamentals/sync-modes) method.
 However, using a chaindata snapshot provides a comparable advantage in terms of faster initial synchronization.